Chad-Mowbray/JWT-Auth/README.md

   "typ": "JWT"
 }
 ```
-to
+to this:
 ```bash
 eyJhbGciOiJSUzI1NiIsInR5cCI6IkpXVCJ9
 ```

-First we need a regular Javascript object:
+First we will need a regular Javascript object:
 ```javascript
 let header = {
   "alg": "RS256",